 That is a pandiculation.
 You can pandiculate any muscle in your body!
 Pandiculation is generally described as stretching or yawning after a period of rest.

-All you need to do is pay attention by consciously contracting your muscle.
+All you need to do is pay attention by consciously contracting your muscles.
 This doesn’t have to be a big movement.

 Then slowly release the muscle; see how smooth you can make the movement; keep it controlled.

 At the bottom of the movement, COMPLETELY RELAX.

 In Somatics, less is more.
 DON’T OVER EFFORT!!!

 Your brain thinks painful and/or tight muscles are shorter than they actually are.
 When your brain has lost the ability to relax and release your muscles – you develop sensory motor amnesia (SMA).

 Did you sense a shaky, jumpy, jerky sensation as you lowered your shoulders back down to rest in the Somatic Exploration above?
 If so, you have SMA!
 But don’t worry – sensory motor amnesia is a sign of a healthy nervous system.
 And you can eliminate your SMA through pandiculating every day.

 Specifically, by bringing your conscious awareness to a specific muscle by contracting the muscle – making it tighter – and then slowly releasing it, you are resetting your brain’s control of that muscle; you are also lengthening the muscle (note: stretching does not actually lengthen your muscles at the level of your brain).
 This is accomplished through the sensory-motor feedback loop.